 Network With Complementary Businesses:

 Networking is a fantastic way to put your time and effort to good use.
 Forming a symbiotic partnership with another company can pay off handsomely.
-One of them is getting your brand in front of potential customers who are unaware of its existence.
+One of them is getting your brand in front of potential customers unaware of its existence.

 Networking requires nothing more than your time and effort.
 This entails contacting other businesses or individuals in your field who aren’t directly competing for the same customers.
 In fact, many major firms band together just to broaden their reach.